Security considerations for BMC Remedy AR System

 The mid tier provides a secure environment by encrypting sensitive data.
 All passwords are stored in configuration files as encrypted strings.
 For the web server, you must add any additional security if required.

-You can log on to BMC Remedy Mid Tier using only HTTP POST requests.
+You can now log on to BMC Remedy Mid Tier using only HTTP POST requests.
+Available only in Service Pack 1 for version 8.1.00 and later versions.

 When securing the mid tier, consider these tips about: